 Issues with the Wax Motor

 Some brands of front loading washing machines have wax motors for engaging the door lock assembly.
 Whenever you start a cycle, an electric current will cause the wax motor to push a pin outward, which allows the door to lock.
 If there are any failures with the wax motor, then the door lock won’t engage.
 As a result, the machine will not spin.
 This kind of problem is not always easy to detect.
 One of the most accurate ways to check the motor for a problem is to test it for continuity using a multi-meter.
-It’s unlikely you have a multi-meter at home, so it’s probably best to call for appliance repairs technician to come and have a look at it.
+It’s unlikely you have a multi-meter at home, so it’s probably best to call for appliance repair technician to come and have a look at it.

 Problems with the Clutch Assembly